 For drivers approaching a single rider or a bunch riding two abreast on the road, it's recommended that drivers exercise patience, and ensure adequate distance is given when overtaking.
 This means slowing and overtaking only when it is safe to do and ensuring they are well clear of the riders before moving back into the lane.
 Most states have ruled that a minimum distance of 1 metre is to be given when overtaking a rider and travelling at less than 60kph, with the minimum overtaking distance increasing to 1.5 - 2 metres when travelling faster.
+Victoria's Traffic Accident Commission has released a host of informative and educational video's around this subject, showing how much space drivers should give riders when overtaking which can be viewed here.
 To double check what the minimum safe overtaking distance is in your state, check the links at the bottom of this article.

 Electric powered or pedal assisted bikes follow the same standards as a regular bicycle and as such must comply with the same road rules.
 In addition to the bicycle specific laws detailed above, e-bikes are subject to both power and speed limits.